 What type of fret wire do you use?

 Our standard fretwire dimensions are as follows:

 I would like to have a strap button installed in my guitar.
 What location do you recommend for the installation?

 What type of pickups do you recommend for your acoustic guitars?

 There are a number of pickup options available for acoustic guitars, and the best choice really depends on the individual player's needs and preferences.
 We generally recommend L.R.
 Baggs products and have had good results with the Anthem, Lyric, and Element pickup systems.
-Another popular option is the Pure Mini pickup system from K&K Sound.
+Other popular option are the Pure Mini pickup system from K&K Sound, as well as the Matrix and Rare Earth systems from Fishman.
 Your dealer should be able to offer further advice in selecting the best pickup to suit your individual needs and can generally help with installation.

 Do you offer different types of sunbursts?

 Yes.
 We offer a few different sunburst types to suit the various body sizes and woods.
 We generally like the color of the edge of the burst to match the sides of the guitar.
 The standard sunburst for each model is determined by the wood combination and body size:

 D, OM, Baby, DS, 000, 00, and 0 Series: